 Lotteries Yukon – carries out the administrative functions for the Yukon Lottery Commission.
 The Commission’s legislated mandate is to allocate profits from the sale of lottery tickets to community-based art, sport and recreation activities in Yukon.
 This financial assistance is provided by Lotteries Yukon through three programs: the Recreational Projects Program, the Travel Assistance Program and the Community Lottery Program.

-City of Whitehorse Recreation and Special Event Grants- The City offers financial assistance to encourage volunteer community groups and organizations to further improve and develop recreation opportunities for Whitehorse citizens.
+City of Whitehorse Recreation Grants - The City offers financial assistance to encourage volunteer community groups and organisations to further improve and develop recreation opportunities for Whitehorse citizens.

 - Category 1 – Recreation Grants